awslabs/amazon-sagemaker-workshop/modules/Video_Game_Sales_CLI_Console.md

 ![Endpoint](./images/videogames-endpoint.png)

 17.  **Evaluate**:  To evaluate predictions from our model, we'll use the notebook uploaded to your Amazon SageMaker notebook instance in steps 1 to 5.
 (NOTE:  IF YOU DID NOT PERFORM STEPS 1 TO 5 EARLIER, DO SO NOW.)
+Next:

+    [a]  Run the first two cells of the notebook if you haven't done so already, in order to make sure you have imported the required libraries.

-Go to the **Evaluation** section of the notebook, and run the remaining notebook cells, the first of which is pictured below.
+    [b]  Go to the **Evaluation** section of the notebook, and run the remaining notebook cells, the first of which is pictured below.
 When you are finished, return here and proceed to the next section.

 ![Next Cell](./images/videogames-next-cell.png)